LionDoge/cs_script_extensions/README.md

 On how to actually register custom functions and templates, check `RegisterScriptFunctions` in `plugin.cpp`.

 ### Interactions with entity objects
-- Entities have a control internal field, that's just a pointer to a global value inside the binary, which is checked in every native function.
+- Entities have a control internal field, that's just a pointer to a global value inside the binary, which is checked in every native function by the pointer value itself.
 This makes it a bit inconvienient to create entities manually.
 However the API provides abstractions for sigscanned functions that assign them properly:
   - `CreateEntityObjectAuto(entity)` - will create the best matching JS entity object class to the entity instance that's passed in.
 Inside the game code it's just a few if checks, this obviously only works for native classes (not our custom ones).
 For example it will know to assign BaseModelEntity or CSPlayerController, etc. if these are the actual entity types.
   - `CreateEntityObjectFromTemplate(templateName, entity)` - will create a JS object based on the function template name, and will assign the entity data inside the internal fields. `CreateEntityObjectAuto` calls this internally.
 Useful when you have custom type that inherits from Entity class.
 - Extracting entity handles from the object is a bit simpler, we don't really have to care for the entity marker here, thus a signature is not required, the `GetEntityInstanceFromScriptObject` abstracts it away.